This post contains affiliate links, and we will be compensated if you make a purchase after clicking on the links.

-One way pet owners can be prepared for escaped dogs is by having their pets microchipped.
+Pet owners can be prepared for escaped dogs by having their pets microchipped.
 The microchip is placed under the dog’s skin, similar to how they are given a vaccine.
 Vet offices and shelters can then scan lost dogs and pull up the owner’s information.
 A microchip can reunite humans and pets, even if the dog slipped out of its collar or lost its tag.

 Your veterinarian can help you decide when it’s the right time for you to get your puppy microchipped.
 They can also explain the procedure, so you’ll feel comfortable having your pet microchipped.

 Your local veterinarian has a lot of knowledge and insight they can share with you.
 Any time you want more information about your dog, don’t hesitate to ask questions.
 The seven questions above can help you get the conversation started, but there are so many others that you may be burning to ask, such as if pet insurance is right for you and your dog.

 Veterinarians are well-versed in pet insurance and know your dog’s unique medical history.
 And beyond your pet’s needs, they also have expert knowledge of different dog breeds and the common medical issues associated with them.
 All of this information can help you decipher which pet insurance plan may be best for your budget and the future of your furry family member.